The Startup Kids

 The Startup Kids is a documentary about young technology entrepreneurs in the U.S. and Europe.
-The hour-long movie was created by two Icelandic women, Vala Halldorsdottir and Sesselja Vilhjalmsdottir, and released in 2012.
+The hour-long movie was created by two Icelandic women, Vala Halldorsdottir and Sesselja Vilhjalmsdottir, and was released in 2012.
 It contains interviews with startup founders who relay stories about the founding of their respective companies and their lives as entrepreneurs.
 The film also features interviews of notable startup founders and investors from the US and Europe about the startup environment, including the venture capitalist Tim Draper and MG Siegler, tech blogger at Techcrunch.

 Notable interviewees featured in the documentary include: